JoseScap/aws-labs-solution-architect/01-IAM-LABS/README.md

 Create a policy that allows a **specific user** complete access to all S3 buckets within the account, but not to buckets from other accounts.

 #### ✅ Checklist:
-- [ ] Create IAM policy with S3 permissions
+- [ ] Research IAM policy structure for S3 access
-- [ ] Use `"Resource": "arn:aws:s3:::*"` for account-level access
+- [ ] Identify correct resource ARN pattern for account-level access
-- [ ] Ensure policy doesn't grant cross-account access
+- [ ] Implement policy that restricts access to current account only
-- [ ] Test policy by creating/attaching to user
+- [ ] Test the policy implementation
-- [ ] Verify user can access S3 buckets in current account
-- [ ] Verify user cannot access buckets from other accounts
+- [ ] Verify cross-account access is properly denied

 ---